 ?
-On 'day one' of the academic year, the IQAC organized an induction meeting to the newly enrolled UG PG students appropriately of all programs as a mean of personal and career guidance of their higher education. ?
-IQAC coordinated with 'Fine Arts' unit during the 70th Independence Day celebrations and competitions covering patriotism and anti terrorism themes as patriotic songs, plays, drawings paintings, essay writing etc., were conducted among students so as to instil the theme of the event. ?
-An awareness program was organized by the IQAC and students were educated of the ill effects of tobacco consumption, smoking and alcoholism. ?
+IQAC organized an induction meeting on to the newly enrolled UG (16.06.2017) PG (26.07.2017) students appropriately of all programs as a mean of personal and career guidance of their higher education. ?
+IQAC coordinated with 'Fine Arts' unit of the college so as to encourage students' participation in cultural activities organized by other institutions/ universities. ?
 IQAC coordinated the assessment of feedback on design of curricula and on library user satisfaction received by the departments from staff, students alumni. ?
-A twoday national workshop sponsored by the University Grants

-Commission (UGC), New Delhi - 110 001 on the 'Standards for Food and Water Quality Examination with emphasis on Microbiological Techniques of Detection, Identification and Enumeration of Human Pathogens' was organized by the Department of Microbiology on December 28th 29th 2016 in collaboration with the Department of Microbiology, Bharathidasan University, Tiruchirappalli - 620 024. ?
+One day national seminar sponsored by the Indian Council of Medical Research (ICMR), New Delhi -110 029 on the ''Awareness on pathogen carriage, prevention and personal health promotion among rural adolescent learners of higher education' was organized by the Department of Microbiology on July 28, 2017.
+Similarly, twoday lecture workshop sponsored by the 'Indian Academy of Sciences, Bangalore, Indian Science Academy, New Delhi The National Academy of Sciences, India, Allahabad' on 'Recent advances in Biology' was organized by the Department of Microbiology on October 12th and 13th, 2017. ?
+Sports events organized by the Physical Education wing in view of the Dr. MGR Centenary Celebrations by the Government of Tamil Nadu were coordinated by the IQAC. ?
 Thrust area based research proposals submission to granting institutions, publication of research papers and participation in seminars/ workshops by staff and research scholars were elicited.

-View File